What is wind power, and why is it clean?

 What state plans exist to guide Vermont’s transition to a clean energy future?

 As Vermonters, we take pride in our reputation as environmental leaders.
+That includes the state’s ambitious vision for our clean energy future.
 After many months of work and a tremendous amount of public input, in 2011 the state adopted a plan calling for 90% of our energy needs (electricity, heating and transportation) to be met with renewable resources by 2050.
+This plan was updated in 2016, and will be revisited every 6 years going forward.

 Did you know?